openremote/documentation/docs/user-guide/domains/create-your-energy-management-system.md

 ![EMS asset tree](img/ems-asset-tree.png)

 _Figure 9.
-The asset tree of your EMS on the left, with the Optimisation asset selected_
+The asset tree of your EMS on the left, with the Optimisation asset selected.
+Note that the Electricity Supplier is not shown but also needs to be added (for adding the dynamic tariffs)_

 #### Financial and carbon savings